 Advertisement

 What makes these Reader Awards different – and gives extra kudos to the winners – is that it’s you, the outdoorgoing public, who decide the results.
 Only your nominees make it onto the shortlist, and only those who win most of your votes walk away with a top accolade.
-In a slight change from previous years, the nominee with the most votes in each category will receive a Winner award, while the nominees with the second and third most votes will both receive a Commended accolade.
+The nominee with the most votes in each category will receive a Winner award, while the nominees with the second and third most votes will both receive a Commended accolade.

 Taking in Lake District views (Credit_ Jessie Leong)